Shokunin kamado grill

 Two full inches of insulation between two layers of stainless steel.

 Heavy insulation makes the Shokunin wildly efficient—twelve pounds of charcoal can maintain 225° for 65 hours.
-And the exterior stays cool to the touch.
+And still the grill's exterior stays cool to the touch.

-With your food on the top level, you can build your fire at three different levels below—depending which position you choose, this can be a smoker for barbecue, an oven for roasting, or a grill to sear steak.
-The Shokunin encourages endless experimentation.
+With your food on the top level, you can build your fire at three different levels below—depending which position you choose, the Shokunin Kamado Grill can be a smoker for barbecue, an oven for roasting, or a grill to sear steak.
+Our Shokunin encourages endless experimentation.

 Rigorous testing.
 Harsh environments.
 Everything we build—grills, cabinetry, everything—is made for the long run using 304 grade stainless steel.
-And if you live near saltwater, you can request marine-grade stainless steel.
+And if you live near saltwater, you can have your Shokunin Kamado Grill built with marine-grade stainless steel.

 “This is hands down the best Kamado I have ever had the pleasure of cooking on.”

 “Just when we thought we’d seen everything in the world of kamados, Kalamazoo unveils their striking Shokunin Kamado Grill.”

 “The Shokunin is proof not all grills are created equal.”